I'm dedicated to preserving my patients' sight with the most advanced treatments available.

 Dr. Joshua Mali graduated Summa Cum Laude in Biology from West Virginia University (WVU) where he received the prestigious WVU Foundation Outstanding Senior Award.
 He then continued at WVU School of Medicine for his medical degree and internship in which he was awarded the WV Medical Scholarship Award.
 Upon deciding to specialize in ophthalmology, he went on to Albany Medical College for his residency and was elected Chief Resident by his peers and faculty.
 He also did his medical and surgical Vitreo-Retinal fellowship training at Retina Consultants/Albany Medical College while serving as an Assistant Professor of Ophthalmology.
 During his fellowship, he became one of the first retinal specialists in the United States to use Iluvien, a new steroid implant for diabetic macular edema.

 Currently, Dr. Mali is a board-certified ophthalmologist and award-winning retinal specialist for The Eye Associates, a multispecialty ophthalmology private practice in Sarasota, Florida and is an Attending Physician at Manatee Memorial Hospital (Bradenton, FL) where he performs retinal surgeries.
-He also serves as the Medical Director for the Macular Degeneration Association (MDA), a non-profit organization dedicated to educating and empowering age-related macular degeneration patients.
-The association is focused on improving the lives of those affected by eye diseases, and their endeavors reflect an unwavering commitment of caring through ophthalmological research, information, advocacy and fundraising efforts.
 In addition, Dr. Mali is the Founder & CEO of Mali Enterprises, a very successful ophthalmology product company.

 Dr. Mali utilizes the most advanced surgical techniques and technology in the world to deliver the highest quality retinal surgery for his patients.
 He has published research in esteemed medical publications including JAMA Ophthalmology, is a regular contributing author for Ophthalmology Times and Healio, and serves on the editorial advisory board of Ocular Surgery News, Ophthalmology 360, Modern Retina, and HCPLive.
 Additionally, he hosts a worldwide broadcasted award-winning Podcast: Eye Care Insider with Dr. Joshua Mali.
 He also hosts a regular monthly video retina blog on the Ophthalmology 360 platform: The Retina Project.
 Dr. Mali has been featured as a medical expert in both TV and Films, most recently in the PBS Documentary Film: Medical Stories: Finding Light in the Darkness.